pchrszon/splc2020-artifact/README.md

 The analysis for all 4 variants is started using the `throughput.sh` script (no arguments).
 The results as produced by PRISM are written to the `logs` directory.

+## Creating new experiments

+The scripts provided in this repository may serve as a basis for creating new experiments.
+Generally, they automate the following three-step process:

+1. The model is instantiated and translated using the `rbsc` tool.
+This results in a single PRISM model per instance.
+2. The generated PRISM models are analyzed using the PRISM model checker.
+The output of PRISM is captured in log-files.
+These log-files contain the analysis results, various model statistics (such as number of reachable states and the size of the internal representation), and the duration of the analysis steps.
+3. The data which is relevant for the experiment is extracted from the log-files and compiled into a single CSV file.

+In order to create a new experiment, the following steps are necessary.
+First, the `rbl`-model has to be prepared to enable an automated instantiation.
+For that, relevant system parameters have to be identified, e.g., the buffer size in the producer-consumer example (see `examples/producer-consumer.rbl`).
+Such system parameters should be defined as constants within the model.
+In the example, the buffer size in the producer-consumer system corresponds to the `BUFFER_SIZE` constant.
+Then, all parameters that should be varied in the experiment must be left uninitialized, e.g., the first line of the producer-consumer model must be changed to

+    const BUFFER_SIZE;

+With that, the concrete value of the system parameter can be specified on the command line, e.g.,

+    rbsc producer-consumer.rbl -c 'BUFFER_SIZE=2' -o producer-consumer.prism

+The second step is then to create scripts for instantiating the model and analyzing the generated instances.
+As an optional final step, the extraction of results from the PRISM log files can be automated.

+The `production-cell/completion_probs.sh` script combines all three steps (translation, analysis, and extraction of results) in a small, self-contained script and thus may serve as a starting point for new experiments.